01 – Black Water

 I like the idea that you can blaze your own trail with little or no external guidance.
-The old “I know best” egotistical view, however with a firm eye fixed to the horizon.
+The old “I know best” egotistical view – however with a firm eye fixed to the horizon to keep you grounded.
 Takes a certain amount of faith to do it, in whatever amount.

 You’re out that far that the water is so deep around you is that it’s black, no longer blue.
 You’re isolated and you have to make your own way.
-It then gives you a unique take / perspective on life – “have you ever found the ocean hiding in a little raindrop”.
+It then gives you a unique take / perspective on life – “have you ever found the ocean hiding in a little raindrop”?.
 All the ingredients are there, it’s a matter of scale – raindrop to ocean.
 The end is sometimes the true beginning.
 It’s pure leap of faith stuff.
 Sometimes it can even be a reinvention.

-Mental health is more important now than it ever has been, especially with the Covid 19 pandemic.
+Mental health is more important now than it ever has been, especially with the COVID 19 pandemic.
 This song explores the possibility giving depression a face, an identity, a form, a being so it may be possible to physically avoid it – to find your way back “home”.
 You’re aware of it and possibly can take evasive action to avoid it – at any cost.

 The clouds rolling in to keeping it way from your door, the pain and anguish of yelling at the moon to get answers to a question you don’t know how to ask, or indeed if there is even a question in the first place.